footios/4-meals-app/README.md

 This is a Udemy course
 [React Native - The Practical Guide](https://www.udemy.com/react-native-the-practical-guide/)

-# Sections:
+## Sections:
 ### 6. Navigation with React Navigation [THE MEALS APP]

-It's a small app, where you may choose your meal, add it to favorites etc.
+It's a small app, where you may choose your meal (which includes the recipie and extra info), add it to favorites etc.